 Many HR experts are of the opinion that a majority of professionals across various organizational levels consider being appreciated at the workplace to be more important than receiving additional monetary benefits.
-As a result, organizations today are paying much attention to the development and implementation of efficient employee rewards and recognition programs.
-Integrating these programs with the Organizational Culture can further add value to the benefits that organizations expect to reap from them, which can result in enhanced business success.
+As a result, organizations today are paying much more attention to the development and implementation of efficient employee rewards and recognition programs.
+Integrating these programs with the Organizational Culture can further benefits, which can result in enhanced business growth.

 Need to Integrate Employee Recognition with Organizational Culture

-It is an accepted fact that both employee recognition and Organizational Culture helps in maximizing performance and minimizing employee turnover.
+It is an accepted fact that both Employee Recognition and Organizational Culture help in maximizing performance and minimizing employee turnover.
 However, the idea of integrating the two for enhancing business growth is relatively new.
-Implementing this concept can offer multiple other benefits, in addition to those mentioned above.

 It can help develop a positive work environment where professionals can enjoy working.
 It will also promote the sense of self-motivation and commitment towards the organization within the workforce.

-Most importantly, it will help to build an organizational culture where performance is valued and appreciated and naturally attract top talent.
+Most importantly, it will help to build an organizational culture where performance is valued and appreciated and hence attract top talent.

 Building a work culture based on employee recognition is requires constant effort and dedication, especially by the managers, supervisors and team leaders.
-They can use the below-discussed tips to make employee recognition an integral part of the company work culture.
+The following tips can prove helpful to make employee recognition an integral part of the organizational work culture:

 Managers and supervisors need to develop a habit of thanking employees every time they see them going above and beyond their call of duty.
 They need to assure the employees that their efforts are not going unnoticed and make them feel appreciated for the same.

-Managers need to steer clear of the mindset that employees must be aware of the fact that what they are doing is good and being valued.
-However, the mere acknowledgement of this fact by their superiors can go a long way in reinforcing their confidence and keeping them motivated.
+Managers need shed the mindset that employees are anyways aware that what they are doing is good and being valued.
+However, the mere acknowledgement by their superiors can go a long way in reinforcing their confidence and keeping them motivated.

-2. Make Special Occasions extra special with personalized gifts
+2. Make Special Occasions Extra Special with Personalized Gifts/ Rewards

-A majority of companies present gifts to their employees on special occasions such as birthdays and anniversaries.
-The management can make these occasions extra special for the employees by presenting them with personalized gift items.
+A majority of organizations present gifts to their employees on special occasions such as birthdays and anniversaries.
+They can make these occasions extra special for the employees by presenting them with personalized gift items.

-Such initiatives reflect a sense of understanding and care for employees by the management.
-This can prove to be an extremely useful tool to motivate and win over entry-level employees trying to get a hang of things around them.
+Such initiatives reflect a sense of understanding and care for employees by the organization.
+They can prove to be an extremely useful tool to motivate and win over entry-level employees, trying to get a hang of things around them.

-One way of appreciating employees on a day to day basis in order to develop a recognition based work culture is to listen to what employees have to say.
+One way of appreciating employees on a day to day basis in order to develop a recognition-based work culture is to listen to what employees have to say.
 The team leaders and managers should take time out to learn about any new ideas that their team members might have that can help the organization and thank them for just coming up those.

-In addition, they should listen to their views and opinions rather than risk their sharing the same across social media channels.
+In addition, they should listen to their feedback and complaints, rather than risk them being shared publicly on social media channels.
 Even if the ideas or opinions expressed by the employees are not acceptable, they should be thanked for the same.

-Handing over a little additional responsibility to the employees makes them feel trusted.
-However, these additional responsibilities should not make the employees feel overburdened with work as in that case the employees will feel demotivated and dejected.
+Giving a little additional responsibility to the employees makes them feel trusted.
+However, these additional responsibilities should not make the employees feel overburdened with work, as in that case the employees will feel demotivated and dejected.

-Making the employees responsible for taking key decisions with regard to the company can help to empower them and build their confidence.
-In fact, many professionals view such additional responsibility as a form of employee recognition and feel motivated by it.
+Involving the employees while taking key decisions can help empower them and build their confidence.
+In fact, most employees view such additional responsibility as a form of employee recognition and feel motivated by it.

 5. Maintain High Levels of Transparency